erik/squabble/README.rst

 .. code:: python

+   import squabble.rule
-   from squabble.rules import Rule
+   from squabble.rules import BaseRule

-   class AllTablesMustBeLoud(Rule):
+   class AllTablesMustBeLoud(BaseRule):
        """
        A custom rule which makes sure that all table names are expressed in CAPSLOCK NOTATION.
        """

-       # Define the different message types that this Rule can return
+       # Define the different message types that this rule can return
        MESSAGES = {
            'table_not_loud_enough': 'table "{name}" not LOUD ENOUGH'
        }